zainforbjs/cfwheels/guides/displaying-views-to-users/pages.md

 When using the `template` argument, there are specific rules that Wheels will follow in order to locate the file you want to include:

-* If the template argument starts with the `/` character, Wheels will start searching from the root of the `views`folder.
-Example: `renderView(template="/common/page")` will include the `views/common/page.cfm` file.
+* If the template argument starts with the `/` character, Wheels will start searching from the `app/views` folder.
+Example: `renderView(template="/common/page")` will include the `app/views/common/page.cfm` file.
 * If it contains the `/` character elsewhere in the string, the search will start from the controller's view folder.
-Example: `renderView(template="misc/page")` will include the `views/blog/misc/page.cfm` file if we're currently in the `blog` controller.
+Example: `renderView(template="misc/page")` will include the `app/views/blog/misc/page.cfm` file if we're currently in the `blog` controller.
 * In all other cases (i.e. when the template argument does not contain the `/` character at all), Wheels will just assume the file is in the controller's view folder and try to include it.
-Example: `renderView(template="something")` will include the `views/blog/something.cfm` file if we're currently in the `blog` controller.
+Example: `renderView(template="something")` will include the `app/views/blog/something.cfm` file if we're currently in the `blog` controller.

 Also note that both `renderView(template="thepage")` and `renderView(template="thepage.cfm")` work fine.
 But most of the time, Wheels developers will tend to leave out the `.cfm` part.